pydicom/pydicom/CONTRIBUTING.md

-If you want to contribute new functionality, you may first consider if this functionality belongs to the pydicom core, or is better suited for [contrib-pydicom](https://github.com/pydicom/contrib-pydicom). contrib-pydicom collects some convenient functionality that is using pydicom, but does not belong to the pydicom core.
-If you are unsure, create an issue where you can discuss this before creating a pull request.
+If you want to contribute new functionality, you may first consider if this functionality belongs to the pydicom core, or is better suited for [contrib-pydicom](https://github.com/pydicom/contrib-pydicom). contrib-pydicom collects some convenient functionality that uses pydicom, but doesn't belong to the pydicom core.
+If you're not sure where your contribution belongs, create an issue where you can discuss this before creating a pull request.

 How to contribute